aNap73/MovieMashUpFunPage.github.io/README.md

 Validate with OMDB.
 Use OMDB to enforce theme on user selection.
 Control animations by individual clicks.
 Control all animations at once.

+###Project Update...

+Google was nice enough to remind me that the api keys in this project were exposed.
+I put the whole ap up in Heroku, minor changes and now the api keys should be safe there.
+Yikes... :D